 6. Change and the Unexpected

 The ability to cope with change, frustration and the unexpected, are also important elements of emotional development.
 If your child shows a fair amount of resilience and ability to cope when things don’t go the way they expect, or when routine is changed, they have probably acquired the important emotional skills required to cope well within the school environment.
-As a parent, we can help build our children’s resilience and coping strategies by role modelling how we cope when things go wrong, by doing things out of routine from time to time, and by helping children to problem solve when they need assistance, instead of always rushing to their aid and solving their problems for them.
+As a parent, we can help build our children’s resilience and coping strategies by role modelling how we cope when things go wrong.
+We can do this by doing things out of routine from time to time, and by helping children to problem solve when they need assistance, instead of always rushing to their aid and solving their problems for them.
 The ability to think critically, problem solve and find solutions can be vital skills for building coping skills and ability to cope with change.

 BeYou.edu.au also has some valuable information on building resilience in young children, which can be found here.